-- c.
-Plot drawings will also be provided when applicable.
-These also can provide information on where they dug the soil pit and took water samples. - d.
-It may also be helpful to download the georeferenced maps for the sites you are likely to visit.
+- G. Download these photos for offline use to help place transects in the field. - H. Plot drawings will also be provided when applicable.
+These also can provide information on where they dug the soil pit and took water samples. - I. It may also be helpful to download the georeferenced maps for the sites you are likely to visit.
 Each site has three georeferenced maps at different scales to help with navigation.
 These maps can be used in apps like Avenza or Paper Maps to aid in navigation.

-3. Changes to data collection
+Changes to data collection

-- a.
-For annual use visits, you will only need to launch a field visit from the original Plot point, and a Woody Structure and Annual Use form for each transect launched directly from that field visit.
-If you take photos, you may also launch a photos form to associate these directly with the field visit. - b.
-To start data collection, at each plot you should: - i.
+- J. For annual use visits, you will only need to launch a field visit from the original Plot point, and a Woody Structure and Annual Use form for each transect launched directly from that field visit.
+If you take photos, you may also launch a photos form to associate these directly with the field visit. - K. To start data collection, at each plot you should: - i.
 Open Field maps, select the plot you are visiting, then scroll down in the information popup until you see a link to launch a field visit. - ii.
-Select this link, and add a new feature, filling in necessary information. - 1.
-Plot information such as AdminState and Project will be listed in the original plot data.
-If you don't know what field should be in the FieldVisits layer, first refer back to information in the Plots layer. - For 'FieldVisitType' select "Annual Use Visit".
+Select this link, and add a new feature, filling in necessary information. - Plot information such as 'AdminState' and 'Project' will be listed in the original plot data.
+If you don't know what field should be in the 'FieldVisits' layer, first refer back to information in the 'Plots' layer. - For 'FieldVisitType' select "Annual Use Visit".
 You should also select the project for the state you are working in.
 Check and double check that the field eval date is correct.
 This will be pushed into each form. - iii.
 Once you submit this point, links to survey123 forms should show in the popup.
 Launch all Survey123 forms from this link rather than directly from the Survey123 app.
 Forms will show an error message in red if you forget this, but they will allow you to submit. - iv.
 Be extra careful when launching field visits and field forms, as the data contained in the field visit form will be used to distinguish this visit from previous ones.
 Make sure when you launch forms, the correct date is showing in the EvaluationID of each launched form. - v.
 In the Woody Structure and Annual Use form, there are options to select based on the type of data you plan on collecting on the first page.
 Make sure these questions are checked like so: